 - Evidence of mould or fungal growth on the sets

-If you spot any such signs, dispose of the affected sets immediately to prevent the condition spreading through the rest of your stock.
+If you spot any such signs, dispose of the affected sets immediately to prevent the condition from spreading through the rest of your stock.

 As for an upper bound, we’d advise not to store your sets for two years or longer, as there is an increased risk that they could rot or become barren by the time you come to plant them.